The Pilgrim at Tinker Creek by Annie Dillard

 The plot in the “Pilgrim at Tinker Creek” is structured in such a way that exposition, rising action, climax, falling action, and resolution come in an orderly consistency.
 The exposition begins with Dillard holding many books at the Creek, and wondering what nature beholds.
 She explains this figuratively through her violent cat that jumps through the window to claw her, ”We wake, if we ever wake at all, to the mystery, rumors of death, beauty, violence…” (Davis 31).
 The rising action sets in when Dillard goes out to examine creatures.
 Though she is not a scientist, she has done a lot of research, and hence she has related the experience to outline what she needs to observe.
 The climax of the plot comes on board after Dillard has learned so much, and through her observations, her audience can learn much insight into what nature beholds, both simple and complex.
 She ends up asking basic but intriguing questions about nature, “Why should there be such intricacy and fecundity in the natural world if it’s so easy for everything to die?”
 (Davis 53).
 Nevertheless, at the falling action, Dillard suddenly is compelled to recognize and appreciate that nature is balanced.
 That human understanding is limited, hence the ugliness and the beauty of the world and all creatures therein at the same time.
 Elements like death are just part of the beauty of life in an ecosystem.
 Finally, the plot is crowned by a resolution, whence Dillard contents that both suffering and beauty coincide.
 She further notes that despite the upheavals of living, nature is stable the way God created the world, and everybody should be thankful, at the same time thoughtful to better be doing what is expected of them.

-Read also: Looking for a website that writes essays for you?
+Read also: Looking for the best essay writing service?
 TopEssayWriting is #1 solution!
 Expert writers, complete confidential services.

 Offerings, the Cat, and Pennies are used to portray the allegory, the imagery, and the symbolism utilized by Dillard in “Pilgrim at Tinker Creek.”
 The offerings in the text are divided into two segments, the via negative and the via positive, “There is the wave breast of thanksgiving—a catching God’s eye with the easy motions of praise—and a time for it.
 In ancient Israel’s rites for a voluntary offering of thanksgiving… In addition to the wave breast of thanksgiving, there is the heave shoulder” (Davis 36).
 Since God is omnipotent and omnipresent, anything said of Him is untrue.
 Consequently, the symbol of the offering is used by Dillard to teach her audience the essence of not having “to unconditionally approve of something to respect and revere it” (Davis 73).
 On the contrary, the Cat is symbolically used in the text, right from the opening and the ending, “I used to have a cat, an old fighting tom, who would jump through the open window by my bed in the middle of the night and land on my chest” and she ends “I’ve been bloodied and mauled, wrung, dazzled, drawn.
 I taste salt on my lips in the early morning” (Davis 46).
 The Cat experience serves to give the reader how Dillard changes in person after a year at the Creek.
 She notes that unlike what she used to know, her understanding of the world has suddenly changed, ”What blood was this, and what roses?
 (Davis 21).
 Indeed, Dillard has since learned that living is a form of fear and that every scar is a manifestation of God`s care, as is manifested in her highly predisposed life at the Tinker Creek.
 In the end, Dillard has changed emotionally, psychologically, and physically, an experience which challenges her audiences to look at life in a diverse perspective.
 Dillard begins her second chapter by mention the penny, which would later unfold as a literary symbol in her text, “When I was six or seven years old, growing up in Pittsburgh, I used to take a precious penny of my own and hide it from someone else to find” (Davis 41).
 Indeed, a penny has a very little value in the eyes of the elderly.
 However, children value it as might.
 Consequently, Dillard has decided to go to the Creek to learn the world a new, and see mother nature in the child`s eye, for her to learn, emulate, and make new conclusions about life.
 She confirms her new understanding of the world by saying, “if you cultivate a healthy poverty and simplicity, so that finding a penny will make your day, then, since the world is in fact planted in pennies, you have with your poverty bought a lifetime of days… It is that simple… What you see is what you get” (Davis 52).
 Finally, she agrees that if she sees and loves nature the way a child does to a penny, then she will find happiness and be prosperous.
 The three symbols relate to typically human lives on earth, and Dillard compels her audience to explore all options to make life meaningful.